pycom/pycom-documentation/content/datasheets/expansionboards/pysense.md

 ## Pinout

 The pinout of the Pysense is available as a [PDF File](/gitbook/assets/pysense-pinout.pdf)
-* The user button is connected to `P14` or `G4`.
+* The user button is connected to `P14`.
 This button can also be used to put the Pysense board in `dfu-bootloader` mode to update the firmware.

 ![](/gitbook/assets/pysense-pinout-1.png)